lsolesen/minimal-mistakes/docs/_docs/18-switch-from-jekyll.md

 13. Go through the `.eleventy.js`-file.
 In the bottom change `input`, `includes`, `layouts` to the proper directories compared to your setup.
 14. Make sure to copy the `assets/js` directory.
+15. If you use `where` to filter stuff and it needs to find stuff in an array, you need to switch to `where2`, that will handle both strings and arrays.
+Here you do not need to prepend `data.`, as that is implied.

 There might be more things you need to do.
 Follow the prompt.